Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Secondary Hyperhidrosis: Triggered by medical conditions such as thyroid disorders, diabetes, or medications.

-Botox is a neurotoxin that works by blocking the nerves responsible for activating sweat glands.
-When injected into the affected area, Botox temporarily inhibits the release of acetylcholine, a chemical that signals sweat production.
+Botulinum Toxin is a neurotoxin that works by blocking the nerves responsible for activating sweat glands.
+When injected into the affected area, Botulinum Toxintemporarily inhibits the release of acetylcholine, a chemical that signals sweat production.

 Highly Effective: Reduces excessive sweating by up to 87% in treated areas.